I often get asked the question “How can I save more money every month?” or “What are your top tips for saving?”

-From a technical perspective, Plum say they use sophisticated
+From a technical perspective, Plum says they use sophisticaed

 How exactly does Plum work?

-Put simply, you provide Plum with access to your bank account and set up a direct debit (which is covered by the Direct Debit guarantee).
-Facebook do not receive any of the data; Plum only passes it to its data partner Yodlee.
+Put simply, you provide Plum with read-only access to your bank account statements and set up a direct debit (which is covered by the Direct Debit guarantee).

-You can speed up and slow down the rate of savings depending on your savings ‘mood’.
-Beast (heavy saving), Ambitious (moderate to high saving), Eager (moderate saving), Normal (moderate saving), Chilled (low saving), and Shy (very low saving).
+You can speed up and slow down the rate of setting money aside depending on your ‘mood’.
+Beast Mode (heavy stashing), Ambitious (moderate to high amounts), Eager (moderate stashing), Normal (moderate amounts), Chilled (low amounts), and Shy (very low amounts).

-When I set my savings mood up I started off as a ‘beast’ (not sure why they call it
+When I set my Plum mood up I started off as a ‘beast’ (not sure why they call it

-Their algorithm uses a number of safeguards specifically designed to prevent you from going to overdraft, and you can also pause the automatic saving function at any time, and for any duration of time.
+Their algorithm uses a number of safeguards specifically designed to prevent you from going to overdraft if you switch ‘Overdraft Deposits’ off in the app, and you can also pause the automatic deposit function at any time, and for any duration of time.

-- You can withdraw your money at any time, 24/7, simply by chatting to the Facebook bot.
+- You can withdraw your money at any time, 24/7, simply by clicking the ‘withdraw’ button in your Plum App..
 Your money will be deposited into your linked bank account within 24 hours, free of charge.

 There are some key differences between Plum and Cleo.
-First and foremost, Cleo is a standalone app rather than a Facebook bot like Plum.
-Cleo also won’t move your money for you.
+Firstly, Cleo won’t move your money for you.